sonic-net/DASH/documentation/high-avail/AMD-Pensando_HA_Proposal.md

 ### Datapath Heartbeat

 Each DPU sends heartbeat messages at a configured interval to its peer.
 When a peer loses a set number of heartbeats it declares the peer unreachable and a switchover is initiated.
 The interval between heartbeats and the number of missed heartbeats are configurable.
 The Heartbeats can be aggressive hence it is left to the DPU to perform the heartbeat.
+The Heartbeats can be aggressive hence it is left to the DPU to perform the heartbeat.

+The heartbeat has to use a separate channel than any other control plane messages.
+This is to avoid any head of line blocking and delays in the heartbeat responses due to processing of control messages.
+The heartbeat frequency can be quite aggressive and can be sensitive to such delays if it uses the same channel as other control plane messages.
+The packets on the wire are tagged with a high priority DSCP so the network can give it the right treatment.

 ## State Synchronization

 State synchronization between the 2 DPUs uses the CNIP IP.
 All state synchronization happens at the granularity of the DP-VIP and happens from the primary of the DP-VIP towards the secondary.

+One of the goals of this design is to ensure that any traffic that was forwarded before switchover continues to be forwarded after switchover.
+This is important because although the controller ensures that configured policies on the two paired nodes will be eventually consistent, there are windows where the configurations can be out of sync between the nodes for windows of time since the configuration push is not atomic between the paired nodes.
+To provide consistency in forwarding on switchover the design uses the policy lookup on the primary to be the source of truth between the pair.
+State synchronization from the primary to the secondary carries for each flow the results of the lookup on the primary.
+On switchover the new Primary continues to forward based on the old primary’s results hence maintaining continuity.
+The Controller can then trigger an update of the state (Flow reconciliation) when configuration on the new primary is up-to-date.

+Flow state synchronization hence involves 2 components Flow key
+Policy lookup results on the primary (metadata)

+Actually flow lookup results and format will depend on the underlying implementation hence exact formats are not defined in this document.
+But the below 2 lists show the classes of state that are synchronized and not synchronized

+**State Synchronized**
+1. Policy results from Security Lookup
+2. Mapping/Route lookup results
+3. Rewrite information, Src IP/Dst/IP/Src Port/Dst Port/VNI translations etc.
+4. Metering Class

+**State that is not synchronized**
+1. Metering data
+2. All Statistics
+3. TCP Flow sequence number and acknowledgment numbers used for tracking
+4. Dynamic underlay forwarding results like routing next hops etc.

 State synchronization happens in 2 parallel stages

 1. Bulk Sync
-1. Data path sync
+2. Data path sync

 The below figure shows the channels used for synchronization.
 The Bulk sync and the datapath synchronization uses 2 different channels.
+It should be noted that once Bulk sync has started Datapath Sync can be happening in parallel.

 ![](images/channels.003.png)